We've searched the web for you for the lowest prices

 Related Products On Sale

 There are a few easy tricks to keeping your iPad battery life high.
-Do not leave it in hot areas, like your car.
-Keep the brightness down.
-If you're not using the Internet, use airplane mode.
-Deactivating Push is useful as well.
-Instead, manually check email and other apps.
+Do not let it sit in a hot space, particularly in a car.
+Turn down the screen brightness whenever possible.
+If you don't nee the Internet, switch to airplane mode.
+Turning Push off helps tremendously, too.
+You can manually check email instead.

 Some people are annoyed by the battery charge indicator that is always onscreen.
 The removal process is actually incredibly easy!
 Go to settings, then go to general, and then usage.
 Here you can disable it.
 However, if you want to turn this feature back on, perform the same steps again.

 You can now use folders on the iOS iPad.
 Start by putting your finger on the app.
 As it starts jiggling, you drag the app over another icon and then let go.
 Doing so creates a folder containing both of these apps.
 You can rename the folder, if you like.

 After reading this article working on your iPad will be easier than ever before.
 It's a great gadget, has a lot of power, and can be used for nearly anything.
 Start trying the different tips you just read and keep exploring different features and apps.